Efimovian states of three charged particles: Introduction

 When particles interact with a short-range potential at a large scattering length, their low-energy physics becomes universal, i.e., independent of details of the short-range potential~\cite{Braaten:2006}.
 The most remarkable phenomenon is the Efimov effect, predicting that three particles in three dimensions form an infinite sequence of loosely bound states obeying discrete scale invariance~\cite{Efimov:1970,Efimov:1973}.
 Although the Efimov effect was theoretically discovered in the context of nuclear physics, it was experimentally observed with ultracold atomic gases~\cite{Kraemer:2006} and helium atoms~\cite{Kunitski:2015}.
 Because of its universality, the Efimov effect has also been studied in diverse systems such as nucleons~\cite{Braaten:2003}, pions~\cite{Hyodo:2014}, halo nuclei~\cite{Fedorov:1994}, magnons~\cite{Nishida:2013}, and even at the Kardar-Parisi-Zhang roughening transition~\cite{Nakayama:2021}.

 The Efimov effect is understood most transparently based on the Born-Oppenheimer approximation assuming that two particles are much heavier than the other particle~\cite{Fonseca:1979}.
 When the light particle is bounded by the two heavy particles, its binding energy serves as an effective interaction between the two heavy particles.
-With a short-range potential between the light and heavy particles fine-tuned to an infinite scattering length, the resulting effective interaction at a large separation $R$ compared to the potential range must be a scale-invariant attraction of $1/R^2$, which leads to an infinite sequence of loosely bound states obeying discrete scale invariance~\cite{Landau-Lifshitz}.
-Because short-range potentials are essential to the low-energy universality, long-range potentials such as Coulomb are usually regarded as obstacles to the Efimov effect.
+With a short-range potential between the heavy and light particles fine-tuned to an infinite scattering length, the resulting effective interaction at a large separation $R$ compared to the potential range must be a scale-invariant attraction of $1/R^2$, which leads to an infinite sequence of loosely bound states obeying discrete scale invariance~\cite{Landau-Lifshitz}.
+Because short-range potentials are essential to the low-energy universality, long-range potentials such as Coulomb are usually regarded as obstacles to the Efimov effect~\cite{Hammer:2008}.

-What we shall show in this paper is that quasibound states analogous to the Efimov states are actually formed by three charged particles in one, two, and three dimensions without any fine-tuning.
-Our finding is also based on the Born-Oppenheimer approximation assuming that two particles carrying the same charge are much heavier than the other particle carrying the opposite charge.
-Although their derivation is rather elementary, it shall be described in a self-contained manner so as to make underlying physics transparent.
+What we show in this paper is that an infinite sequence of states analogous to the Efimov states is actually formed by three charged particles carrying two equal charges and one opposite charge in one, two, and three dimensions without any fine-tuning.
+This is accomplished not only for a three-dimensional Coulomb potential depending inversely on an interparticle separation (Sec.~\ref{sec:charge}) but also for a two-dimensional Coulomb potential depending logarithmically on an interparticle separation (Sec.~\ref{sec:vortex}).
+Although our derivations of such ``Efimovian states'' based on the Born-Oppenheimer approximation are rather elementary, they shall be described in a self-contained manner so as to make the underlying physics transparent.